abridger/web-typography/web-typography.md

 ###Glyphs
 * A glyph is an unique symbol within a font to represent a letter, number or punctuation.
 * Different glyphs can be used to represent the same character or set of characters - uppercase, lowercase, ligatures, stylistic variations.
-* Not all fonts or families will have a complete set of glyphs, so it's possible that some of the characters you would like to used may be missing.
+* Not all fonts or families will have a complete set of glyphs, so it&rsquo;s possible that some of the characters you would like to used may be missing.
-* Some specialised typefaces have very specific sets of glyphs - icon fonts are becoming much more common in order to handle high resolution displays.
+* Some specialised typefaces have very specific sets of glyphs &ndash; icon fonts are becoming much more common in order to handle high resolution displays.

 ###Font Size
 `font-size`
 * In print, this is described in points or picas, but on the web it is described in pixels or ems.
-* This can be set with pixel height, but it's recommended to use em rather than pixels to allow users to resize the text in the browser menu.
+* This can be set with pixel height, but it&rsquo;s recommended to use em rather than pixels to allow users to resize the text in the browser menu.
 Em units are recommended by W3C.
 1em is equal to the current font size.
 The default text size in browsers is 16px.
 So, the default size of 1em is 16px.
 * Unfortunately, there is still a problem with older versions of IE and ems.
 The text becomes larger than it should when made larger, and smaller than it should when made smaller.
 The solution that works in all browsers, is to set a default font-size in percent for the <body> element and then use ems to set the size of specific elements in the body:

 `body {font-size: 100%;}